w-kuipers/alphadb/README.md

     db.vacate(confirm=True)

 The database is now ready to be initialized.
-The `init` method will create the `fdb_cfg` table.
+The `init` method will create the `adb_conf` table.
 This holds configuration data for the database.

     db.init()